 The last six months or so has been an absolute joy and a privilege, being able to experience firsthand - and to share - the Kimberley’s Wet season.
 For the most part it has been an experience that brought out the best in me - often excited, energised, motivated, creative and open to new things.
 It was everything I was hoping for.

-The last 6 months has also reinforced a few things that I already knew: I have always been pretty independent and very comfortable on my own - perhaps too comfortable - but also aware that sometimes life, and adventure, and laughs are best shared.
+The last 6 months has also reinforced a few things that I already knew: I have always been very comfortable on my own - perhaps too comfortable - but I'm also aware that sometimes life, and adventure, and laughs are best shared.
 I have also been reminded of just how satisfying it is to create - to start the day with a blank canvas and end the day with something beautiful, something meaningful.
 And I know more than ever, despite the local politics, that the Kimberley is a deeply spiritual landscape that transcends any one tribe and any self-interest.
 It is a place that can nourish and elevate the soul.
 It is a jewel that should be protected, preserved and celebrated.

 A big thanks to those that have followed along the last 6 months and put up with my self-indulgent ramblings.
 Hopefully the photos, the videos and the writing helps tell the story of the Wet season and what the Wet season has meant to me.